axboe/fio/HOWTO.rst

 	verification pass, according to the settings in the job file used.
 Default false.

+.. option:: experimental_verify=bool

+        Enable experimental verification.
+Standard verify records I/O metadata for later use during the verification phase.
+Experimental verify instead resets the file after the write phase and then replays I/Os for the verification phase.

 .. option:: trim_percentage=int

 	Number of verify blocks to discard/trim.